Our Mission Statement

 To inspire and empower our students to become compassionate, global citizens.

-Willows Preparatory School is a private, mission-driven, independent co-educational day school, currently serving 129 Students in grades six through nine.
-(We are offering tenth grade in 2020-2021 school year.)
-The school provides a superior middle school education to an intellectually capable and diverse student body in a dynamic learning community.
+Willows Preparatory School is a private, mission-driven co-educational day school, currently serving more than 300 students in grades five through eleven.
+The school provides a superior International Baccalaureate middle and high school school education to an intellectually capable and diverse student body in a dynamic learning community.

 Diversity and Personal Respect